oracle/fastr/documentation/dev/truffle_llvm_ffi.md

     mx build
     mx su-pulldragonegg

-The `mx build` step will clone the `graal-core` repository, if necessary, and build that also.
+The `mx build` step will clone the `compiler` repository, if necessary, and build that also.
 The `mx su-pulldragonegg` step is required to be able to compile Fortran code to LLVM, which is required by FastR.

 ## Additional Pre-Requisites